 Measurements are time-stamped, encapsulated into packets, and then transmitted through a digital communication network (DCN), whose goal is to deliver packets from a source to a destination (see Fig. 2).
-Time-stamping of measurements is necessary to reorder packets at the receiver side as they can arrive out of order.
-Maintaining global clock synchronization in distributed systems is a challenging task, but recent work has shown remarkably small synchronization errors even in large sensor networks [43].
-Modern DCNs are in general very complex and can greatly differ in their architecture and implementation depending on the medium used (wired, wireless, hybrid), and on the applications they are meant to serve (real-time monitoring, data extraction, media-related, etc ...).
-In our work we model a DCN as a module between the plant and the estimator which delivers observation measurements to the estimator with possibly random delays.
-This model allows also for packets with infinite delay which corresponds to a packet loss.
+Time-stamping of measurements are necessary to reorder packets at the receiver side as they can arrive out of order.
+Modern DSNs are in general very complex and can greatly differ in their architecture and implementation depending on the medium used (wired, wireless, hybrid), and on the applications they are meant to serve (real-time monitoring, data extraction, media-related, etc ...).
+In our work we model a DSN as a module between the plant and the estimator which delivers observation measurements to the estimator with possibly random delays.
+This model allows also for packets with infinite delay which corresponds to observation loss.
 We assume that all observation packets correctly delivered to the estimator site are stored in an infinite buffer, as shown in Fig. 2.
-The arrival process is modeled via the random variable γ_k^t defined as follows:
+The arrival process is modeled by defining the random variable γ_k^t as follows: